Aribo back to his best for Rangers after St Johnstone exploits – Gerrard | Goal.com

 “I’m pleased for Glen because he could have felt sorry for himself after the weekend, but I thought he was outstanding all night."

-Aribo boasts of four goals and two assists in 18 appearances across all tournaments for the 54-time Scottish first-tier League Championships winners this season.
+Aribo boasts four goals and two assists in 18 appearances across all tournaments for the 54-time Scottish first-tier League Championship winners this season.

 The 24-year-old will hope to be involved when the Gers welcome Hibernian to the Ibrox Stadium on Boxing Day, and ahead of that fixture, the Liverpool legend said: "We will get the players recovered and we will see our families and enjoy our Christmas dinner.